7 Great Things to Do in Chichester

 Watch a play at Chichester Festival Theatre

-If all that hard work at the watermills and farms suddenly made you yearn for some good ol’ fashioned, air-conditioned, comfortable indoors entertainment, then Chichester Festival Theater is your safest bet.
-This world-class venue is one of the most famous theatres in the UK and the cornerstone of - what else? - the Chichester Festival that takes place from April to November.
+If all that hard work at the watermills and farms suddenly made you yearn for some good old fashioned indoors entertainment, then Chichester Festival Theatre is your safest bet.
+This world-class venue is one of the most famous theatres in the UK and the cornerstone of the Chichester Festival that takes place from April to November.
 The grand playhouse, whose first artistic director was Laurence Olivier, provides a stage for all kinds of plays and musicals as well as intriguing side events, workshops and talks at its studio theatre Minerva.

 Stroll around West Dean Gardens

+Rounding off our list of things to do in Chichester, we have West Dean Gardens.
 If you’re looking for a place without any ancient Roman remains and plaques with complicated names and dates, head for the great outdoors and the West Dean Gardens at South Downs.
 Here you’ll find a superb garden complex with a huge Edwardian pergola, an arboretum, century-old cedars and chestnuts as well as modern fibreglass trees and a serene restaurant.
 If you’re planning for a longer staycation in Chichester, you can also take a short course at West Dean College of Arts and Conservation.
-Acquaint your inner gardener to your inner artists and hone your practical gardening skills, learn all about garden photography or draw garden landscapes on canvas.
-Stay in a West Sussex home with a big garden and you can put your new artsy skills to use.
+Acquaint your inner gardener to your inner artists and hone your practical gardening skills, learn all about garden photography, or draw garden landscapes on canvas.